Symptoms of Advanced Alzheimer's

 Individuals do not progress in exactly the same way, but in general, the person in the final stages of dementia will be moving towards needing a full-time caregiver to do all of their daily personal care.
-Occasionally, a person in late stage will rally, like when my mother-in-law suddenly called my son by name even though she hadn't seen him for months and didn't know anyone else's name.
+Occasionally, a person in the late stage will rally, like when my mother-in-law suddenly called my son by name.
 However, in considering the overall condition of the person in late stages, there is a downward progression:

 - Personal Care: inability to do daily living tasks at all.
 Can't take a bath, brush hair or dress self without help.